Translate to:

 What is the Impact of a Garage Conversion on a Silicon Valley Home?

-Sometimes the buyers of Silicon Valley homes consider converting their garage to living space – sometimes a family room or bedrooms.
+Sometimes the buyers of Silicon Valley homes consider converting their garage to living space – sometimes an accessory dwelling unit, a family room, or bedrooms.
 Homes with garage conversions can and do sell, but they are more difficult to sell because most buyers want (or even need) a garage.

 If, however, you really do need to convert your garage to interior living space, please make sure that you work with a licensed contractor and get all permits and finals on this project.
 Make sure that you, as a homeowner, understand the rules and do not rely on a contractor to tell you if a permit is or is not required.
 You are ultimately responsible, so check this out with your city, town or county – whatever jurisdiction your home is in.
 Not getting the permits and finals can cause innumerable headaches.